ponpoke/Neural-Scalpel/reports/regression/v210_gated_projection_report.md

 - **Net Improvement:** +2.0% Accuracy / +1 Syntax / Zero Regressions.
 - **Status:** Validated Research Configuration for the tested SQL-50 environment.

+## 5. Limitations

+- The result is based on SQL-50, a small diagnostic benchmark.
+- The safe alpha window was identified on a single source adapter and target model pair.
+- `v210_v1c` should be treated as a validated research configuration, not a universal recipe for all 0.5B models.
+- Larger benchmark suites and additional source adapters are required before broader claims.

+v2.10 does not claim universal adapter transfer.
+Its key result is that module-wise strict gating can turn an interference-dominant projection into a sentinel-safe positive transfer under a specific tested SQL-50 setting.

 ---
 **Lead Maintainer:** ponpoke / Neural-Scalpel Project **Version:** v2.10-stable